-Let The Adventure Begin!
 Rubina Dilaik & Abhinav Shukla's Ring Ceremony Picture Screams LOVE

 Tina & Hussain

-Hussain and Tina Kuwajerwala, who are invited to the wedding, were spotted leaving to the venue.
+Hussain and Tina Kuwajerwala were spotted leaving to the venue.
 A few hours ago, Tina shared a picture snapped with her husband Hussain and wrote, "Airport diaries @huseinkk #rubiabhikishaadi." - (sic)

 Srishty & Karan

 Srishty Rode and Karan V Grover were seen having a gala time in Shimla while shopping.
 Srishty had shared a few videos on her Instagram story.
-In one of the videos, she was seen wearing ared and golden dress and dancing.
+In one of the videos, she was seen wearing a red and golden dress while dancing.

 Rubina Flaunts Her Mehendi